 As a kid, it never occurred to me to fly places because, well, that’s not what we did.
 Since we were a family of seven, it just wasn’t affordable to pay for all those flights.

-With my kids, not only do I make that random national park detour (like when we stopped at Carlsbad Caverns last summer) but I’ve also got the pit stop plan down to a science.
+With my kids, not only do I make that random national park detour (like when we stopped at Carlsbad Caverns one summer) but I’ve also got the road trip pit stop plan down to a science.

 Four kids can mean chaos when we all get out of the car if we aren’t careful.
 To make sure everyone makes the most of each stop, and to get us back on the road, we follow these simple steps.

-First Tip: Trash The Trash at Road Trip Pit Stops
+Road Trip Tip 1: Trash The Trash at Pit Stops

 Before a single door is unlocked or a seat belt unbuckled, I pass around the trash bag.
 Drinks, food wrappers, leftovers, and any random items they discovered in their travel bags go into the garbage bag.